 s we move in a little closer we begin to see a little more detail in the site areas and the roads.
-The elevation in this image map is about 8500 feet, and the Niederhofen/Haberschlact road can be clearly seen running, first into the forest down the hill towards Niederhofen, and conversely, along the tree lined ridge above the vineyards, down into Haberschlact.
+The elevation of Image Map 2 is about 8,500 feet.
+The Niederhofen/Haberschlacht road can be clearly seen running, first into the forest down the hill towards Niederhofen.
+And in the opposite direction, along the tree lined ridge above the vineyards, one decends down into Haberschlacht.

-I can remember riding in the back of a duce and a half coming out of the tree lined road into Haberschlact seeing old ladies with head scarves dressed in black, sweeping the early morning streets getting started with their day.
+I can remember riding in the back of a duce and a half on the way to Heilbronn, coming out of the tree lined road into Haberschlacht, seeing old ladies with head scarves dressed in black sweeping the early morning streets getting started with their day.